SalAlba/real-world-node-workbook/README.md

 If you run our component test separately from the other tests, it will accumulate data from the previous test runs.

-Where would you clean the test data between the test?
+Where would you clean the test data between the tests?
+Try to add the cleanup code.

 ## Extracting application composition root